bonni208/Business_Ethics/Business_Ethics.md

 **Make sure to take a screenshot of your final results for your notes.** If your score winds up being higher than 15.584, that means you did better than I did on my first play in January of 2025.
 Come back here to the reading, once you're done.

-**Lesson 04 notes**
+**Start Lesson 04 notes**

 Using whatever note-taking system you devised in the earlier lessons, start taking notes for Lesson 04.
-Include a reflection on what it was like to play the Bad News game and begin taking notes on the problems with approaches to telling truth from lies online, many of which you may have been advised to use, previously in your lives.
+Include a reflection on what it was like to play the Bad News game and include the screenshot you took, previously.
+Begin taking notes on the problems with approaches to telling truth from lies online, many of which you probably have been advised to use, previously in your lives.

 Let's get back to Mike Caulfield's sharing...

 ####  The problem with checklist approaches